mattjh1/mattjh-blog/content/post/obsidian-notetaking.md

 ## My Early Experiences

-During my university days, I began developing a habit of note-taking on paper.
+During my University days, I began developing a habit of note-taking on paper.
 This practice positively impacted my studies, and I credit much of my academic success to it.
 The act of writing helped solidify information in my mind, even though I rarely revisited my notes afterward and if I did it rarely helped due to disorganized nature of it.
 When I first started my job as a software engineer, the overwhelming amount of information I ran into made it clear that I needed an efficient system for capturing and organizing notes.

 ## Finding the Right Tool...